edjineer/GeneralistHub/OS/LinuxPhraseBook.md

 * Linux Trivia
 * List Difference between tar and zip (tricky = zip 0)
 * History of tar, and its flag combinations.
 Revisit how the zvcf works
+* Why did i have to manually install locate, and why did its installation take so long?
+* Time command to figure out how long something takes
+* Play around with grep -A, -B, -C for contexts
+*

 ## Introduction